decaf-dev/obsidian-dataloom/README.md

 ```
 ````

--   The codeblock begins with `notion-like-tables` directive.
+-   The code block begins with `notion-like-tables` directive.

--   The inside of the codeblock includes a table id.
+-   The inside of the code block includes a table id.
 The table id is of the format: `table-id-<my-specifier>`.
 A specifier can only contain [valid id characters](#valid-id-characters).

-Once you add the block, a `table defintion file` will automatically be created, and your table will render.
+Once you add the block, a `table definition file` will automatically be created, and your table will render.

 ### Table Definition Files